You are currently viewing 4 Best Electric Guitar Strings for Blues

 This incredible set offers the most resourceful gauge combinations.
 This specific set has three nickel wound gauges (.048, .037, .027) and three plain steel gauges (.018, .014, .011).

-This set of 11-48 strings is very popular with instruments with a shorter scale length.
+This set of 11-48 strings is very popular with instruments with shorter scales.
 They will not suffer the adverse effects of bendability.

 The D’Addario XL electric guitar strings are precision wound to ensure that each string delivers unparalleled consistency, clear fundamentals, and excellent intonation.